 From date of amendment to the Dog Act Where pet shops can source dogs: 0 to 2 years Pet shops can source dogs from a dog breeder registered as such on the centralised database.
 2 to 5 years Pet shops selling dogs will be required to source dogs from accredited dog rescues and shelters, but can still also source dogs from registered breeders.
 5 years onwards Pet shops can only source dogs from accredited dog rescues and shelters.

-- 14. Please indicate your preference for the following: - ☐ Option 1 Two year transition of pet shops to adoption centres.

-- Other transition period - please specify: Ten year transition
+- 14. Please indicate your preference for the following: - □ Option 1 Two year transition of pet shops to adoption centres. - □ Option 2 Five year transition of pet shops to adoption centres. - Other transition period please specify: